 In the first year, the students will be trained as a cohort, and will have a wide range of activities together.
-In the second and subsequent years students become part of a research group or project team, participating in research group activities, and ultimately giving presentations at international conferences and workshops associated with their research area.
-However, a number of activities run across the latter years of the programme to maintain group cohesion including a mentoring scheme, graduate seminar series and the use of social networking and e-learning tools.
+In the second and subsequent years students will become part of a research group or project team, participating in research group activities, and ultimately giving presentations at international conferences and workshops associated with their research area.
+However, a number of activities will run across the latter years of the programme to maintain group cohesion including a mentoring scheme, graduate seminar series and the use of social networking and e-learning tools.

 Fees and funding

 Each year the School provides a number of studentships, predominantly for UK and EU nationals.
 These studentships pay tuition fees and a stipend to cover living expenses for three years.
 Whilst funding for international students is limited, the School sometimes offers funding (usually a contribution to tuition fees) to international PhD students with an exceptional academic background, or who have secured partial funding.
 Further information about Computer Science funding opportunities can be found in the funding section of our website .